Celebrity Cruises Galapagos

 When to Go?
 The ships cruise in the Galapagos Islands year-round; because of school holidays, the summer months and December/January are considered the peak season price-wise.
 December though June is the rainy season with the warmest water and air temps or the year; there is sun and daily rain showers (late April and May are pretty ideal, as there’s less rain, flowers are blooming and sea lion pups are being born).
 You’ll rarely get rain July through December, though it tends to be cloudy and seas can be rougher, however these months tend to be better for bird watching.

 Cabins: On all three, all cabins are outside with balconies, windows and/or portholes.
 XPEDITION has 13 suites and all cabins have a sitting area, desk, TV, hairdryers, safe and bathrobes.
-XPERIENCE has three categories of cabins with windows or portholes.
-XPLORATION has four cabins with windows and four with small balconies.
-FLORA will be an all-suite ship, and the standard suite, the Sky Suite, will measure 330 square feet and have an Infinite Veranda.
+FLORA is an all-suite ship, and the standard suite, the Sky Suite, will measure 33 square feet and have an Infinite Veranda.
 The doors to the Infinite Veranda can slide to the side to make the veranda a seamless part of the room.
 When the doors are closed, creating a separate veranda area, the top of a floor-to-ceiling outside window can be lowered to the open air.
-FLORA will also have several kinds of bigger, posher suites.
+FLORA also has a few bigger, posher suites.
 The top-of-the-line pair of corner Penthouse Suites, 1,288 square feet/120 square meters each, feature big verandas (321 square feet/30 square meters) and bathrooms (196 square feet/18 square meters) with floor-to-ceiling windows.
+The ship has stay in place without using an anchor that might damage the ocean floor and stabilizers that operate effectively at 0-speed.
+Seawater is processed to fresh for all needs.

 Dining: Each boat has two relatively informal dining venues, one indoor and one al fresco, with open-seating tables of six and eight.
 Continental cuisine incorporates locally caught fish and fresh vegetables and fruits from the region, plus basics like roast chicken, ribs and pastas.
 No jackets or formal dressing are required.
 On XPEDITION, the al fresco Beagle Grill at the stern of Deck 6 is a casual place serving burgers, hot dogs, pizza, salads and the like, and sometimes there’s a grilled seafood fest at lunchtime.
 Usually once per cruise there’s a lovely barbecue on deck under the stars.
 On FLORA, besides the Seaside Restaurant, open for all meals, the ship will have a casual alternative, the Ocean Grill, with panoramic views and the opportunity to dine under the stars.